melissapotter/hotel-site/README.md

-The objective of this project is to create an html site and incorporate DOM.
+The objective of this project is to create an html site to book a hotel room and incorporate DOM.